DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrent-unordered-set-class.md

 ### <a name="parameters"></a>Parâmetros

 *_Where*<br/>
-A posição do iterador qual apagar.
+A posição do iterador a ser apagada.

 *KVal*<br/>
-O valor da chave para apagar.
+O valor de chave a ser apagado.

 *first*<br/>
 *last*<br/>